MicrosoftDocs/win32-pr.de-de/desktop-src/tablet/inkoverlay-newpackets.md

 ---
 # <a name="inkoverlaynewpackets-event"></a>InkOverlay.NewPackets-Ereignis

-Tritt auf, wenn der Ink collecto rreceives ein Paket empfängt.
+Tritt ein, wenn der Ink Collecto ein Paket rreceive

 ## <a name="syntax"></a>Syntax